orta/robb.is/_posts/2011-10-02-tabula-rasa.md

 too.
 How comes you can read this if you're installing F.lux?
 Do you got it?
 OK, let's continue…

+## iTerm 2

-**iTerm 2:** iTerm 2 is a great replacement for the default Terminal.app OS X ships with.
+iTerm 2 is a great replacement for the default Terminal.app OS X ships with.
 It has a couple of great features such as split windows, Growl support and is much more customizable than the default.